madyark/MS1-project/README.md

             The videos are inserted as iframe elements of youtube links, and they allow the viewer to decide when to press play and when to press stop.
 Autoplay is turned off as the website allows the viewer to initiate and control such actions.

             All of the videos are responsive.
-All of the videos have the `<iframe loading="lazy">` attribute set on them to reduce page load times.

         3. An article appears in the 'Help Yourself' page of the website.
 It also has rounded corners and is also inserted as an iframe element.

             The article is hidden on mobile and tablet devices as the small device screen size makes the iframe difficult to operate.

             The article is responsive.
-The article has the `<iframe loading="lazy">` attribute set on it to reduce page load times.

 - ### Wireframe